+The importance of content in SEO can’t be stressed enough but what is content optimization you may ask?
 Content optimization is the process of making your website’s pages more attractive to search engines and users.
 The process seeks to transform keyword research into text that can influence your site’s ability to rank well in organic search results.

 Writing Optimized Content